yyyyannisz/Interactive-Lab-Hub/Lab 1/README.md

 Original storyboard:
 ![Storyboard](storyboard-part2.PNG)

-On the second iteration of this prototype, we focused on adapting the device for situations where the user may not immediately notice the visual flashing alert.
-The updated storyboard reflects this use case.

-We modified the functionality so that if glucose levels remain high after a set period, the device issues a secondary vibration and sound alert.
-This ensures the user is prompted to take action even if they overlook the visual signal.

-In response to prior feedback about privacy concerns, the device should have a configurable option to disable either sound or light alerts to preserve discretion if desired.
-The updated vibration is a key feature would provide a more immediate way of capturing the user’s attention.

-Other physical design changes include replacing individual LEDs with a continuous LED band across the bracelet, improving visibility of the visual alert.
-Prototype photos demonstrating this updates are shown below.

-Updated Storyboard:

 \*\***Summarize feedback you got here.**\*\*
 Some critiques included concerns over for user privacy as well as suggestions for lighting features for additional information displayed.